va3c/viewer/va3c-viewer-html5/readme.md

 ### File Management
 * Provides fast, simple access to 3D models, objects and HTML files
 * Uses the DOM to provide very deep editing and control access to the imported models.
-* Opens for editing and manipulation any Three.js HTML files
+* Opens for editing and manipulation
+	* Any Three.js HTML files
-* Opens for editing.js, json, .obj, .stl, .dae, .wrl, and vtk files.
+	* Files of these types: .js, .json, .obj, .stl, .dae, .wrl and .vtk files.
 Coming soon: .gltf
+	* Open files via a link and an xmlHttpRequest
+	* Open files via the perating system File Open dialog
 * Load a new drawing or insert new objects into current drawing
 * Save the current state to a new JSON file